red-blox/zap/docs/install.md

 # Installation

 <!-- ## Using the VSCode extension
-The VSCode extension can be used to syntax highlight config files and run zap.
+The VSCode extension can be used to syntax highlight config files and run Zap.
-You can install it [here](), or search for `zap` on the marketplace. -->
+You can install it [here](), or search for `Zap` on the marketplace. -->

 ## With Aftman